Burn it, recycle it, donate it — Scouts and Scouters have a number of options for retiring worn-out American flags.

 Option 4: Pay a company to recycle the flag — if you can find one

-Flag recycling groups, such as this one, used to be very popular.
+Flag recycling groups used to be very popular.
 But changes to worldwide recycling rules have forced many of these companies to stop accepting flags.

 PRO: Least waste and environmental harm of any of the options.